stat545ubc-2023/assignment-b1-tgliu0406/README.md

 ---------------|------------
 README.md |a short description of the project
-Function of Summarizing Groups.Rmd | functions, examples, and test cases Function-of-Summarizing-Groups.html| Function of Summarizing Groups.Rmd knitted to a html file (git readable)
+Function of Summarizing Groups.Rmd | functions, examples, and test cases Function-of-Summarizing-Groups.md| Function of Summarizing Groups.Rmd knitted to a markdown file (git readable)